 Ephesos (or Ephesus, depending on whether you’re Greek or Roman) was a thriving city in classical times and the location of one of the seven wonders of the world: the Temple of Artemis.

-Had you lived there around 500BC, you might have bumped into Heraclitus, the cryptic philosopher credited in the western world with the idea of impermanence (in the sense that “No man ever steps in the same river twice”).
+Had you lived there around 500BC, you might have bumped into Heraclitus, the cryptic philosopher credited in the western world with the idea of impermanence.
+This was the man who said something along the lines of “Nobody ever steps in the same river twice.”

 The Ephesos Museum displays some of the results of the archaeologists’ efforts, gifted to Austria by Sultan Abdul Hamid II of the Ottoman Empire at the turn of the 19th and 20th centuries.